evancauteren/bg2-autumns-twilight-mod/README.md

 Exclusively licensed and distributed by Interplay Entertainment Corp.
 All other trademarks and copyrights are property of their respective owners.

-Dusk NPC MOD for Baldur's Gate II © 2024.
-Dusk is not Dusk NPC MOD for Baldur's Gate II © 2024.
-Dusk is not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp., or the Wizards of the Coast.
+Autumns Twilight Mod for Baldur's Gate II © 2024.
+Autumns Twilight Mod is not developed, supported, or endorsed by BioWare, Black Isle Studios, Interplay Entertainment Corp., or the Wizards of the Coast.
 All other trademarks and copyrights are property of their respective owners.

-Dusk NPC MOD Copyright (c) 2024 Pablo Alejandro Ramos
+Autumns Twilight Mod Copyright (c) 2024 Pablo Alejandro Ramos

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal